Understanding Male Pattern Hair Loss: Effective Treatments, Realistic Expectations, and Latest Advances

 6. Natural Remedies and Supplements

 Many supplements claim to improve hair health, but evidence is limited.
 Dont get scammed.
+Generally only slightly beneficial when used in combination with more effective options above.

 Effectiveness: No strong clinical proof.